This post may contain affiliate links. Read our disclosure policy.

-- 1 tube refrigerated crescent dough
+- Refrigerated crescent dough

-How to make Parmesan Crescent Rolls
+How to Make Parmesan Crescent Rolls

-- Preheat oven to 350 degrees.
+- Preheat oven to 350℉.

 - Pour half of the melted butter into the bottom of a 8×8″ baking pan.